-Dr. Joshua Albrecht joined the Kent State University School of Music's Theory faculty in 2019.
-Previously, he taught at the University of Mary Hardin-Baylor for seven years as an Associate Professor of Music Theory and Technology.
+Dr. Joshua Albrecht joined the Kent State University School of Music's theory faculty in 2019.
+Previously, he taught at the University of Mary Hardin-Baylor for seven years as an associate professor of music theory and technology.
 Dr. Albrecht taught the entire undergraduate music theory sequence as well as music technology and music psychology.
 He holds a Ph.D. in music theory from Ohio State University, specializing in music cognition and systematic musicology with a specialization in teaching, studying with David Huron.
-Before attending Ohio State, he earned his master's degree in music theory with an emphasis in composition is from the University of Texas (2007), and his Bachelor of Music in music history/theory is from the University of Wisconsin-Whitewater (2005).
+Before attending Ohio State, he earned his master's degree in music theory with an emphasis in composition from the University of Texas (2007), and his Bachelor of Music in music history/theory from the University of Wisconsin-Whitewater (2005).

-Currently, he serves as an Associate Editor for Psychomusicology and has served on the Executive Board of the Texas Society for Music Theory.
-Since 2012, has had twenty-four publications, representing four peer-reviewed articles, fourteen proceedings journal articles, three forthcoming book chapters, and three reviews, appearing in Music Theory Online, Music Perception: An Interdisciplinary Journal, Empirical Musicology Review, and the Proceedings of the International Conference for Music Perception and Cognition.
-In demand as a presenter, Dr. Albrecht has presented twenty-six papers and ten posters at international, national, and regional conference in both music theory and music cognition, have presented nineteen invited talks at academic institutions.
-Internationally, he is currently colloaborating on a research project at the University of Cologne in Germany.
+Currently, he serves as an associate editor for Psychomusicology and has served on the executive board of the Texas Society for Music Theory.
+Since 2012, he has had 24 publications, representing four peer-reviewed articles, 14 proceedings journal articles, three forthcoming book chapters, and three reviews, appearing in Music Theory Online, Music Perception: An Interdisciplinary Journal, Empirical Musicology Review, and the Proceedings of the International Conference for Music Perception and Cognition.
+In demand as a presenter, Dr. Albrecht has presented 26 papers and 10 posters at international, national, and regional conferences in both music theory and music cognition, and has presented 19 invited talks at academic institutions.
+Internationally, he is currently collaborating on a research project at the University of Cologne in Germany.